-- a) Deferred Repeat confirms that the student has submitted valid extenuating circumstances for their Referral and/or Deferral (or any subsequent attempts within the same academic year.)
+- 8.6.10.1 Deferred Repeat confirms that the student has submitted valid extenuating circumstances for their Referral and/or Deferral (or any subsequent attempts within the same academic year.)
 The student will be normally eligible to repeat the module at the next available assessment.
-The Board of Examiners will determine: - whether it is with or without attendance - whether the student has to repeat the whole module or just one of more failed artefacts.
+The Board of Examiners will determine: - a) whether it is with or without attendance - b) whether the student has to repeat the whole module or just one of more failed artefacts.